 The Company's use of technology is critical in its continued operations, and companies are generally increasingly subject to a wide variety of attacks on their networks and systems on an ongoing basis.
 Despite the Company's efforts to create security barriers to such threats, it is virtually impossible for the Company to entirely mitigate these risks, and the Company is susceptible to operational, financial and information security risks resulting from cyber-attacks and/or technological malfunctions.
-The security measures the Company has undertaken to minimize cyber-attacks, security breaches and/or technological malfunctions and/or technological malfunctions and/or technological malfunctions and/or technological malfunctions affecting the Company or its products or services can result in, among other things, litigation, governmental audits or investigations, financial penalties or losses, unauthorized release of customer information or confidential information, loss of confidence in the Company's products and services and significant reputational risk, each of which could adversely affect its business, financial condition and results of operations.
+The security measures the Company has undertaken to minimize cyber-attacks, security breaches and/or technological malfunctions may not function as expected or may not offer sufficient protection.
+Successful cyber-attacks, security breaches and/or technological malfunctions affecting the Company or its products or services can result in, among other things, litigation, governmental audits or investigations, financial penalties or losses, unauthorized release of customer information or confidential information, loss of confidence in the Company's products and services and significant reputational risk, each of which could adversely affect its business, financial condition and results of operations.